Loading...

 Issues teams running this template most often surface in practice:

-Ingredient weights are entered from the recipe card instead of the actual scaled amounts.
+Ingredient weights are entered as target amounts instead of the actual scaled amounts used in the batch.

 Common use cases